-Art Freiler Elementary School opened in July of 2001 as a K-8 year round campus as a Science and Technology magnet school.
+Art Freiler Elementary School opened in July of 2001 as a K-8 year round Science and Technology magnet school.
 Our school is named after an outstanding educator, Mr. Art Freiler.
-Mr. Freiler came to Tracy from Dinuba, Ca, where he taught for 14 years as a Physical Education teacher.
-In 1963, he began in the Tracy Unified School District at Senior Elementary School, known as Clover Middle School, where he taught for 23 years and never missed a day of work.
-Mr. Freiler served in the Navy from 1942 - 1946 and was originally a native of Lansdale, Pa and after serving his country during World War II he came to California in 1949.
+Mr. Freiler came to Tracy from Dinuba, CA, where he taught Physical Education for 14 years.
+In 1963, he began in the Tracy Unified School District at Senior Elementary School, later known as Clover Middle School, where he taught for 23 years and never missed a day of work.
+Mr. Freiler served in the Navy from 1942 - 1946.
+Originally a native of Lansdale, PA, Mr. Freiler came to California in 1949 after serving his country during World War II.
 Throughout his career he coached cross country, swimming and several other sports and was an avid runner.
 He ran alongside his students daily and loved to keep them motivated to come to school.
 He ran competitively up until the age of 70, when he decided he could not run three miles in less than an hour as he used to do.
 He ran two to three miles, three times a week, up until the age of 82.
 He enjoyed coaching students and encouraging them to participate in various sports.
 He stressed participation over winning.
 He organized after school intramural sports and spent over 20 years doing what he did best - teaching youth about as many different sports as he could on a recreational level.
 He retired in 1985 after 36 years of service to the state of California.
 Mr. Freiler's birthday was February 3, 1925.

 Mr. Freiler not only contributed to his community with the youth, he also participated in Easter Seals, Red Cross, Heart Association, and multiple charitable events with his wife, Charlotte, who suffered from muscular dystrophy.
 He raised pledges and organized walks and jog-a-thons while pushing his wife’s wheelchair showing his support.
-He contributes his overall fitness to his love for running and staying active.
+He contributed his overall fitness to his love for running and staying active.
 Mr. Freiler had three children, Bruce, David, and Lori along with six grandchildren.
 He lost his loving wife on October 30, 2013.
-He brought her often to Freiler to participate in our annual Thanksgiving feast in our Special Education class.
+He brought her often to Art Freiler School to participate in our annual Thanksgiving feast, enjoying a meal with students.
 Back when the school was built, Mr. Freiler often stopped by on his runs to see the progress and admire the newest buildings as they came to be.
 He was able to see the building of the campus from the beginning to the end.

-In 2015, Mr. Freiler celebrated his 90th birthday visiting our students and enjoying a special lunchtime assembly.
+In 2015, Mr. Freiler celebrated his 90th birthday visiting our students and enjoying a special lunchtime assembly (picture below.
 Mr. Freiler passed away on August 22, 2016.
 A landscaped area near the office "Mr. Freiler's Corner" was dedicated in his honor with a granite marker in September.